-Balance Transfer Fee.
-Some cards don't charge a balance transfer fee, but most cards do, typically 3-5% of the transfer amount, or $5-10, whichever is greater.
+Balance transfer fee: Some cards don’t charge a balance transfer fee, but most cards do, typically 3% to 5% of the transfer amount or $5 to $10, whichever is greater.
 Seek low-fee cards, and figure out each card's fees.

 Step 4: Analyze Your Top Picks

 Compare cards by calculating how much you’ll pay monthly to clear the transferred balance before the promotional APR period ends: